thinkcompany/think_dev-standards/development-standards/html.md

 </div>
 ```

-Components are generally wrapped in DIV tags, to give the overall object a class name that can be referenced by CSS and JavaScript.
-CSS and JavaScript deliverables are often paired with a component and should be equally reusable.
+Modules are generally wrapped in DIV tags, to give the overall object a class name that can be referenced by CSS.
+CSS and JavaScript deliverables are often paired with a module and should be equally reusable.

-To support the goal of maximum reusability of components, refrain from using IDs on any piece of markup in a component.
+To support the goal of maximum reusability of modules, refrain from using IDs on any piece of markup in a module.
 One exception to this is form controls, where an ID must be used on the form field in order to explicitly pair a label to it.

-####CLASSES, IDS, AND CUSTOM-DATA ATTRIBUTES
+#### Classes, IDs, & Custom Data Attributes

-Class names are the preferred method for linking styles and interaction to markup.
-Custom data (data-*) attributes may also be used.
+Class names are the preferred method for linking styles to markup.
+Custom data (data-*) attributes are the preferred hooks for behavior (JavaScript).
 Only use IDs on objects which are unique within the entire site or when commonly prescribed (in-page anchors).
-Avoid the use of IDs on component elements (i.e. buttons, links, list items), since these objects are likely to appear multiple times in a single page and can cause both validation and back-end issues.
+Avoid the use of IDs on module elements (i.e. buttons, links, list items), since these objects are likely to appear multiple times in a single page and can cause both validation and back-end issues.

 Assign names to objects based on the function they fulfill rather than what they look like.
 For example, a navbar will always provide a menu of links regardless of whether it is horizontal or vertical, or whether it is placed at the top or bottom of a page.
 Names should be a single lowercase word.
 In cases where a longer description is needed, separate words using hyphens.
 Do not use camel case and do not use underscores.